gianni-rosato/svt-av1-psy/Docs/Appendix-Super-Resolution.md

 * QThreshold: The use of super-resolution is decided by comparing the QP of the frame with a user-supplied QP threshold.
 Downscaling is applied to Key-frames and ARFs only.
 * Auto-Solo: It works similarly to QThreshold mode except that the QP threshold is fixed by the encoder.
 * Auto-Dual: Both downscaled (the denominator is determined by QP) and full size original input pictures are encoded.
 The output with the better rate-distortion cost is selected.
 Downscaling is applied to Key-frames and ARFs only.
-* Auto-All: Both downscaled with all possible denominator values (9~16) and full size original input pictures are encoded.
+* Auto-All: Both downscaled with all possible denominator values (9~16) and full-size original input pictures are encoded.
 The output with best rate-distortion cost is selected.
 Downscaling is applied to Key-frames and ARFs only.

 The following sections explain how these different modes are implemented in the SVT-AV1 encoder.
 The high level dataflow of super-resolution is shown in Figure 3.
 ![superres_new_modes_dataflow](./img/superres_new_modes_dataflow.png)